tableau/extension-hierarchy-navigator-sandboxed/README.md

   * Select the field that represents the Parent ID (or key or label)
   * Select the field that represents the Child ID (or key or label)
   * Select the field that represents the Child Label (can be the same as the Child ID)
-* Parameters
+* Interactions
-  * Select the two parameters you created above
+  * Enable/disable any parameters you created above
+  * Enable/disable the filter if you created one
+  * Enable/disable mark selection
 * Display
   * Select the background color for the extension object